zwoo-hq/bots-builder/README.md

 ```

 > [!NOTE]
 > `toInt` makes a c# cast on the argument to `int`.
-This is primarily used for casting enums to integers.
+This is primarily used for casting enums to integers and wont work for all types (eq. strings).

 #### `logger: Logger;`